mui/material-ui/docs/data/joy/getting-started/usage/usage.md

 The following code snippet demonstrates a simple app that uses the Joy UI [Button](/joy-ui/react-button/) component:

-### Set up the `CssVarsProvider` component

-Go to your `App.js` file and replace it with the code snippet below.

-You should see the text `Hello from Joy` being rendered on your browser.

 ```jsx
 import * as React from 'react';
 import { CssVarsProvider } from '@mui/joy/styles';